Log Dynamic Control Plugin

 “” |

-Here is a simple configuration example combining log_control_plugin with the HTTP RPC backend from net_plugin:
+Below is a simple configuration example, combining log_control_plugin with the http RPC backend in net_plugin:

 aimrt: